pmooney-extend/pmooney-extend.github.io/index.md

 <img src="assets/images/sdk-verify.jpg" />

-<h1 id="product-offers">Product display page offers</h1>
+<h1 id="product-offers">Render Extend offer buttons on your product display page</h1>

 ---

-The **Product Offer** is used to display one or more protection plan offers directly on the product page and is the shoppers first opportunity to add a warranty plan to the cart.
+The **Product Offer** is used to display one or more protection plan offers directly on the product page and is the shopper's first opportunity to add a warranty plan to the cart.
 Typically this will show 1-, 2-, and 3-year options for the same plan.

 <img src="assets/images/product-offer-view.png" />